NREL/PRAS/SystemModel_HDF5_spec.md

  - `power_unit`, providing the units for power-related data
  - `energy_unit`, providing the units for energy-related data

+There can be any number of optional attributes which need to also be defined as key-value pairs and both the key and value are strings of characters.

-Each of these attributes and their required contents are explained in more detail below.
+Each of the required attributes and their contents are explained in more detail below.

 #### `pras_dataversion`